 Please note that due to limited enrolment, meeting the minimum academic standing does not guarantee admission to the program, or even consideration for an interview.
 A realistic review of the statistics on our website for the averages of successful applicants is recommended before submission of an application.

-BC applicants with an overall academic average of less than 75% and out-of-province applicants with an overall academic average of less than 80% (based on the adjusted academic average, if applicable) will not receive full file reviews and thus will not proceed further through the application process.1 A full file review consists of a full academic evaluation, a non-academic evaluation and where appropriate, a rural/remote suitability evaluation.
+Currently, BC applicants with an overall academic average of less than 75% and out-of-province applicants with an overall academic average of less than 80% (based on the adjusted academic average, if applicable) will not receive full file reviews and thus will not proceed further through the application process.1 Out of province applicants should be aware that this will increase to a minimum of 85% in 2015/2016 and should also review the information under Notes for 2014/2015 applicants.
+A full file review consists of a full academic evaluation, a non-academic evaluation and where appropriate, a rural/remote suitability evaluation.

 It is recommended that self-identified Aboriginal applicants achieve a competitive grade point average.
 Their academic scores will be reviewed at the discretion of the Aboriginal Admissions Sub-Committee.

 You must report all university-level courses, programs, and grades.
 Individuals who have withdrawn from another medical school for academic reasons are not eligible to apply.
 Individuals who are enrolled or will be enrolling in another medical school during the application cycle must inform the program using either the online application form and/or email.
 Failure to include relevant information may result in disqualification of your application.

 1These averages must be attained although the published minimum academic requirement for applying to the MD Undergraduate Program is an overall GPA (“OGPA”) of 70% based on all university-level courses attempted (see Minimum Credit Requirement)